-With elephants roaming up to 80km a day, the race was on to find him before the poison could enter his blood stream, leading to an agonising and slow death.
-But whilst in the air, our pilot spotted a further two massive bulls, each hit with poisoned arrows.
+With elephants roaming up to 80km a day, the race was on to find him before the poison could enter his bloodstream, leading to an agonising and slow death.
+But whilst in the air, our pilot spotted a two further massive bulls, each hit with poisoned arrows.
 Noting their GPS position, our teams now had three tuskers to treat, all in thick bush.

 The first in line for treatment was the third bull that had been spotted.
 Heading out to where he had been sighted, our DSWT/KWS Vet Unit led by Dr Poghorn and our nearby Anti-Poaching Team soon found him, darted him and set to work to remove the bull’s poisoned and dead flesh.

-After a swift operation, the bull was up on his feet and the team moved to treat the second sighted bull who had moved into the open.
+After a swift operation, the bull was up on his feet, and the team moved to treat the second bull who had moved into the open.
 A well-aimed dart by Dr Poghorn caused the bull to go down, and another quick operation saw Dr Poghon remove a bent poisoned arrow from the large wound.
 Soon the bull was assisted to his feet and on his way.

-Silent but deadly, all three tuskers were attacked with poisoned arrows, which can slowly kill an elephant depending on the freshness of the poison, the location of the arrow and how deeply it penetrates.
+The three tuskers were attacked with poisoned arrows, which can slowly kill an elephant depending on the freshness of the poison, the location of the arrow and how deeply it penetrates.

 All three are expected to recover fully thanks to rapid treatment, but spotting injured animals early is key and locating any animal in the vastness of the Kenyan bush is the first hurdle.

 ALSO READ: Where the giant elephants still roam

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: